-An internal control structure is, quite simply, the procedures and policies in effect which ensure that the Authority's financial activity is properly recorded, processed, summarized, and reported in the financial statements.
-A weakness in the control structure occurs when one person is responsible for all of the accounting activities such as receipt of cash, preparing the bank deposits, reconciling the bank account to the ledger book, and preparing cash payments.
+An internal control structure is, quite simply, the procedures and policies in effect which ensure that the Authority's financial activity is properly recorded, processed, summarized, and reported in the financial statement.
+A weakness in the control structure occurs when one person is responsible for all of the accounting activities such as performing billings, receipting cash, making deposits, reconciling the bank accounts, and having access to all books and records of the Authority.
+Due to small staff size, it is not possible for reviews of daily work to take place, potentially resulting in errors in financial records and reports.
 We would remind the Authority board members responsible for approval and the signing of checks to be diligent in his/her responsibilities.
 All disbursements approved should have original invoices attached and should be reviewed thoroughly before approval.

-This communication is intended solely for the information and use of the Board of Commissioners, management and others within the organization, and is not intended to be and should not be used by anyone other than these specified parties.
+This communication is intended solely for the information and use of management, Board of Commissioners, and others within Authority, and is not intended to be, and should not be, used by anyone other than these specified parties.

-Jarrea, Gienore: Frierips, PA
+Jarred, Lienow : Amerips, PA